Low-is/ETL_with_HiveQL/README.md

 # ETL Project with HiveQL: Simulated Variant Data Warehouse
-Simulate ingestion of genomic variant data from CSV files --> transform and standardize --> load into Hive tables --> run analytical queries using HiveQL
+Simulate ingestion of genomic variant data from CSV files (structured data) --> transform and standardize --> load into Hive tables --> run analytical queries using HiveQL

 ## Project Summary
 This project demonstrates an end-to-end ETL workflow for genomic variant data using Hive on Hadoop, simulating a real-world bioinformatics data engineering scenario.